-This rule specifies that an <engine> is composed of two <engine side> symbols and an <engine front> symbol.
-A, C, Ga and Gs can be viewed as a program for producing <engine> from symbols on the right hand side of the rewrite rule.
-A specifies the physical connections of the symbols on the right hand side, i.e., that each end of the <engine front> has an <engine side> attached to it, but the <engine side> symbols are not connected to each other (see Figure 1), where Join(x,y) means that x and y are the same point.
-C indicates that the two <engine side> symbols should be parallel, of the same length, perpendicular to the <engine front> symbol, and on the same side of the <engine front>.
-Ga and Gs describe the derivation of the attachment points and semantic features for <engine>; the unjoined endpoints of the <engine side> symbols can be given either attachment point name due to the symmetry of the symbol, where Unjoined(x,y) indicates the endpoint which did not satisfy the Join predicate in the applicability part of the production, and Set (x,y) means that the point x of the hypothesis being created is given the physical attributes of the existing endpoint y.
-The main axis, a, is the average of those of the <engine side> symbols, and the span is exactly that of <engine front>.
+A, C, Ga and Gs can be viewed as a program for producing (engine) from symbols on the right hand side of the rewrite rule.
+A specifies the physical connections of the symbols on the right hand side, i.e. that each end of the \(\)engine front \(\) has an \(\)engine side \(\) attached to it, but the (engine side) symbols are not connected to each other (see Fig. 1), where Join (x, y)means that x and y are the same point.
+C indicates that the two (engine side) symbols should be parallel, of the same length, perpendicular to the (engine front) symbol, and on the same side of the (engine front).
+Ga and Gs describe the derivation of the attachment points and semantic features for \(\)engine\(\); the unjoined endpoints of the (engine side) symbols can be given either attachment point name due to the symmetry of the symbol, where Unjoined (x, y) indicates the endpoint which did not satisfy the Join predicate in the applicability part of the production, and Set (x, y)means that the point x of the hypothesis being created is given the physical attributes of the existing endpoint y.
+The main axis, a, is the average of those of the (engine side) symbols, and the span is exactly that of (engine front).

 Stratified grammars naturally give rise to a large set of contextual constraints on the organization of a shape.
-It is these constraints which the hierarchical constraint process will utilize to analyze shape.
+It is these constraints which the hierarchical constraint process will utilize to analyse shape.

-3. Constraint Generation
+3. CONSTRAINT GENERATION

 We now discuss the procedures for deriving the local constraints from the shape grammar.
 Two types of constraints, syntactic and semantic, are described.
-The semantic attributes of a vocabulary symbol are computed from the attributes of the symbols which produce it (see Knuth [13] for a discussion of defining semantics for context-free languages using both synthesized and inherited attributes; we use only synthesized attributes).
+The semantic attributes of a vocabulary symbol are computed from the attributes of the symbols which produce it (see Knuth(13)) for a discussion of defining semantics for context-free languages using both synthesized and inherited attributes; (we use only synthesized attributes).
 Consider a vocabulary symbol as representing a piece of the boundary of a shape.
 If a vocabulary symbol is part of a complete shape, then it is adjacent to pieces of the shape which can combine with it to produce a higher level vocabulary symbol.
 Therefore, if the set of all possible neighbors of a vocabulary symbol is known, and at one of its attachment points no hypothesis for any of these symbols exists, then that vocabulary symbol hypothesis can be eliminated.
 This type of constraint is called a syntactic constraint.
-Without these constraints several levels of vocabulary symbols might be built before it can be determined that some hypothesis lacks the appropriate context.
+Without these constraints several levels of vocabulary symbols might be built before it could be determined that some hypothesis lacked the appropriate context.
 The use of constraints, however, makes it possible to detect much earlier the lack of appropriate context.

-The other type of constraint involves some (usually geometric) relation between the semantic features of two vocabulary symbols, e.g., the main axis of a <plane> is parallel to the main axis of an <engine>.
+The other type of constraint involves some (usually geometric) relation between the semantic features of two vocabulary symbols, e.g. the main axis of a \langle plane \rangle is parallel to the main axis of an \langle engine \rangle.
 These kinds of constraints are called semantic constraints.
-This makes it possible for high level information to be specified, e.g., the orientation of the plane, and this information can be used to delete hypotheses which are not consistent with the given information.
+This makes it possible for high level information to be specified, e.g. the orientation of the plane, and this information can be used to delete hypotheses which are not consistent with the given information.

-Let G = (T,N,P,S), let v, w and $x \in V$, let at(v) denote the attachment points of v, and let $av \in at(v)$.
+Let G = (T, N, P, S), let v, w and $x \in V$, let at(v) denote the attachment points of v, and let $av \in at(v)$.
 We define